DarkAstronaut/learn-terraform-003/chapter-notes.md

 - Case when actual infrastructure is different from what Terraform expects (based on coniguration files)
 - Can be due to manual changes to infrastructure, updates out of Terraform.
 These can be identified with `terraform plan -refresh-only` and make changes accordingly

+# Understanding Terraform Configuration

+## Variables

+- Placeholders for values in the infrastructure code which can be modified to use in multiple cases
+- Adds flexibility to customize and modify based on the need

+### Variable Types

+- String
+- Number
+- List
+- Map

+Variables are assigned in configuration file, saperate variables file or through command-line flags.

+_Note_: It is suggested to declare variables in a seperate `variables.tf` file and access them in `main.tf` using `var.<variable_name>`

+## Outputs

+- Used to display specific values of the resources handled by the Terraform
+- These values can act as inputs or bridge to the other elements for the infrastructure
+- Values obtained from Outputs can be parts of configuration file, data sources and complex expressions

+It is preferred that Outputs are written in `output.tf` file

+## `.tfvars`

+`terraform.tfvars` is a file created to assign values to the variables whithout changing the configuration file.
+If there is a need to change the values of the variables and want to overwrite the default values mentioned in `variables.tf`, it is advised to use `terrafrom.tfvars`.